 It’s official: most of the country (even the Pacific Northwest!) is slowly but surely exiting the fog of late winter.
 If you’re really craving sunshine, put Colorado at the top of your summer camping list.

-The state’s proverbial 300 days of sunshine and mountain scenery create a camper’s paradise, especially in the town of Estes Park.
-With trails, breweries, fishing, and easy access to Rocky Mountain National Park, Estes Park is a popular summer destination for camping in Colorado.
+The state’s 300 days of sunshine and mountain scenery create a camper’s paradise, especially in the town of Estes Park.
+With trails, breweries, fishing, and easy access to Rocky Mountain National Park.
+Estes Park is a popular summer destination for camping in Colorado.

 There’s only one problem—Estes Park has so many camping options that it’s hard to know where to start.
 Not to worry!
-We’ve put together a list of ten of the top campgrounds in Estes Park, so you can get busy planning your trip to one of the Centennial State’s most popular destinations.
+We’ve put together a list of ten of the top camping spots in Estes Park, so you can get busy planning your trip to one of the Centennial State’s most popular destinations.

 Camping In Estes Park: Our Top 10 Campgrounds